A topic from the subject of Distillation in Chemistry.

 Binary Distillation:

-1. Feed enters the column at an intermediate point.
+1. The feed mixture enters the distillation column at an intermediate point, typically near the middle.

-2. Vapor rises to the top of the column, where it is condensed.
+4. The vapor reaches the top of the column, where it is condensed to form the distillate (overhead product).

 Multi-component Distillation:

-1. Similar to binary distillation, but with more components.
+1. Similar to binary distillation, but involves the separation of multiple components with varying volatilities.

 Applications